facebook/docusaurus/CONTRIBUTING.md

 Contributions are very welcome.
 If you think you need help planning your contribution, please ping us on Twitter at [@docusaurus](https://twitter.com/docusaurus) and let us know you are looking for a bit of help.

+You might want to make yourself familiar with [docusaurus](https://docusaurus.io/docs/en/installation) to make significant changes to the website.
+If you only want to make content changes you just need to know about versioned docs.

+### Versioned docs

+- `/docs` - the files in here are responsible for the "next" version at https://docusaurus.io/docs/en/next/installation.
+- `v1/website/versioned_docs/version-1.4.0` - these are the docs for the currently published version at https://docusaurus.io/docs/en/installation.

+To make a fix to the published site you must edit the corresponding markdown file at both folders.

 ### Join our Discord Channel

 We have `#docusaurus-dev` on [Discord](https://discord.gg/docusaurus) to discuss all things Docusaurus development.